 Mandibular Advancement Splints (MAS) are customised mouth pieces made for each patient to be worn at night time to treat snoring and obstructive sleep apnoea.
 Modern devices permit the lower jaw to be advanced in a gradual manner and so not only improve their action but also help the patient to adapt more gradually to them.
 They are now Nationally and Internationally recognized in the management of obstructive sleep apnoea.

-Such appliances can be made by Professor Johal who is regarded as a National and International expert in the field of Mandibular Advancement Splints, having completed a PhD in the field.
+Such appliances can be made by our Orthodontics team who is regarded as a National and International expert in the field of Mandibular Advancement Splints, having completed a PhD in the field.

 Continuous Positive Airway Pressure – CPAP products